dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 When I create the random '32 byte long random'

 # 1 byte (or 8 bits) long random
-When I create the random object of '8' bits
+When I create the random of '8' bits
-When I rename the 'random object' to '1 byte long random'
+When I rename the 'random' to '1 byte long random'

 # 2 bytes long random
-When I create the random object of '2' bytes
+When I create the random of '2' bytes
-When I rename the 'random object' to '2 bytes long random'
+When I rename the 'random' to '2 bytes long random'

 Then print the data
 ```